edwardoughton/pobis/README.md

 infrastructure in these situations.
 The figure below demonstrates how `podis` is able to estimate the required state subsidy needed to achieve universal broadband.

-## Required state subsidy needed to provide universal broadband
+## Quantifying state subsidies for universal broadband

 <p align="center">
   <img src="/figures/government_cost.png" />